Are you looking for the ultimate 7 day Ireland itinerary? Seven days is a great amount of time to explore the Emerald Isle.

 Tickets here: Skip-the-Line: Guinness & Jameson Irish Experience Tour

-A not-to-be-missed attraction to be on your Ireland itinerary is visiting Trinity College and the Book of Kells.
+A not-to-be-missed attraction to add to your 7 day Ireland itinerary is visiting Trinity College and the Book of Kells.
 I would skip the outdoor tour of the college and head straight to the Long Room Library and the Book of Kells!

 Here I am in the Long Room Library, at Trinity College.